jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 ## Send a picture to the topic

-We can send a picture to the previous created topic using the provided containerized client.
+Send a picture to the previous created topic using the provided containerized client.
 In the example below, we used the containerized client to send to kafka a cat and a dog pictures.

 ```